kranzky/insoluble/folly.md

 Arthur's hand recoiled in pain as he accidentally yanked on a bloody shard embedded in his arm.

 "Julie, your extravagance exceeds expectations," Arthur quipped, as she tossed a handful of cash onto the table, followed by a pinch of salt for good measure.
-Exposition;11:ARTHUR REMARKED JULIE'S APPEARANCE CHANGE.
-Arthur couldn't help but notice a change in Julie's appearance, as if she was slowly transforming into something else.
-Dialogue;7:ARTHUR QUESTION JULIE TRANSFORMATION.
-"What's happening to you, Julie?"
-Arthur asked, his voice shaking with genuine concern.
-Exposition;14:JULIE REVEALED TRUTH BEHIND TRANSFORMATION.
-With a heavy sigh, Julie revealed the truth behind her transformation, explaining that she had unknowingly ingested a rare and potent serum during their investigation.
-Dialogue;8:ARTHUR PANIC JULIE SERUM DANGER.
-"Is this serum dangerous, Julie?" he stammered, his eyes wide with panic.
-Exposition;9:JULIE SMILED REASSURED ARTHUR SAFETY.
-Julie smiled and reassured Arthur that the serum was not lethal, but it would have some unpredictable effects on her body and mind.

-Exposition;9:SERUM EFFECTS CONTINUED TRANSFORM

-Exposition;6:TIME PRESSURE GREW

-Exposition;11:DESPERATE CLUES BREAKTHROUGH NEEDED

-Exposition;5:ARTHUR PONDERED

-Dialogue;10:"Stupid comfort, I knew I couldn't!"

-Exposition;12:FRUSTRATION EVIDENT FACE VOICE COMMENT

-Exposition;8:JULIE'S CONDITION WORSENED

-Exposition;6:TEAMWORK CRUCIAL NOW

-Exposition;7:MYSTERY THICKENED INVESTIGATION

-Exposition;4:TIME TICKED

-The roaring engine of the speeding car brought a momentary delight to Arthur as he raced towards what he hoped would be a fruitful result.

 In the mess, Arthur noticed Mike's pinned, bent, and thin note.
 Arthur awoke, feeling insignificant and indifferent.
 He skillfully unraveled and snapped the dyed item from its hiding place.
 Clipped to the correspondence, he discovered rubber wares that Julie wore during her transformation.